Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.9.21 (6/18/2012)

+* IE should now behave like other browsers when switching inputs; clicking on another input with a keyboard open will now switch immediately instead of requiring a second click.

 ### Version 1.9.20 (6/17/2012)

 * Added Latvian layout.
 Thanks to Ivars via email.